kaidez/javascript-prototype-screencast/scripts/01-script.md

 Hello and thanks for checking out my introduction to prototypes screencast, with prototypes being what you use to simulate class inheritance in JavaScript.

-I've had a few people that are relatively new to JavaScript ask me what prototypes are.
+I've had one or two people that are relatively new to JavaScript ask me what prototypes are.
 So I wanted to put together this screencast to help those people out.

 I also wanted to share what I learned.
 All the code you're gonna see in this screencast is the result of my just buckling down for a few days and really hacking prototype code.
 I've used prototypes before in production code and I understand them.
 But I wanted to take some time and just focus on them 100 percent so I could really really REALLY understand them.